 But like many little ones, he has one number he skips when he is counting.
 Right now, he’s missing number 5.

 He will be counting up a storm: 1, 2, 3, 4 … 6, 7, 8, 9, 10.
 And he’ll keep right on going without realizing he missed 5!

-So I thought I would play a little game with him to focus on that number 5.
+So I thought I would play a little bean bag toss game with him to focus on that number 5.

 I chose to work on numbers, but you can mix up this activity to work on letters, colors, shapes, and tons of other simple learning topics.

-This bean bag number toss has all the makings of a perfect preschool activity!
+This bean bag number toss game has all the makings of a perfect activity for kids!

 It’s simple to set up, easy to play, lots of moving, and learning that can be easily adjusted to be ideal for each little one.

 For this Number Game for Kids, You’ll Need: